Meaning of Life

-The planet we live on, our dear Earth, is only one tiny planet among billions in our galaxy, which we call the “Milky Way”, which, in turn, is only one of so many millions or billions in our universe!
+The planet we live on, our dear Earth, is only one tiny planet among billions in our galaxy, which we call the “Milky Way” due to its appearance to us at night, which, in turn, is only one of many millions or billions of galaxies in our universe!

 Are there several universes – now or at different times?
 Do the same “laws of nature” apply within all galaxies and universes everywhere – and would “natural evolution” then turn out to be similar everywhere?
 Or is creation possibly quite multifaceted in this universe and, more so, among all the other universes – if there are others?

-Should we, therefore, want to bring joyful “pleasure” to the ultimate “Spiritual Essence of Existence”, the only observer from far beyond our small universe – to “Eternity”, God?
+Is our purpose in life, therefore, to bring joyful “pleasure” to the ultimate “Spiritual Essence of Existence”, God, the “Eternity”, possibly the only observer from far beyond our small universe?

 Go and plant a beautiful garden!

 Reduce suffering and bring more opportunities in life fairly to all!

 Contribute a bit of joy and warmth – at least to the small area of the world around you!

 Creation as we know it – and are allowed to participate in – can be wonderful!

 We can be deeply grateful to be allowed to exist, to journey on Earth for the short duration of our lives – possibly also to be allowed to leave again!